(1) "The court" means the circuit and magistrate courts of this state, and includes, when the context requires, any judge of the court;

 (3) In the discretion of the court, and only when fairness and justice so require, a circuit court or magistrate court may forego assessment of the jury fee, but shall set out the reasons for waiving the fee in a written order: Provided, That a waiver of the assessment of a jury fee in a case tried before a jury in magistrate court may only be permitted after the circuit court, or the chief judge of the circuit court, has reviewed the reasons set forth in the order by the magistrate and has approved the waiver.

-(d)(1) The circuit or magistrate court clerk shall by the tenth day of the month following the month of collection remit to the State Treasurer for deposit as described in subdivision (2) of this subsection all jury costs collected and the clerk and the clerk's surety are liable for the collection on the clerk's official bond as for other money coming into the clerk's hands by virtue of the clerk's office.
-When the amount of the jury costs collected in a magistrate court case exceeds two hundred dollars, the magistrate court clerk shall separately delineate the portion of the collected jury costs which exceeds two hundred dollars.
+(d)(1) The circuit or magistrate court clerk shall by the tenth day of the month following the month of collection remit to the State Treasurer for deposit as described in subdivision (2) of this subsection all jury costs collected and the clerk and the clerk’s surety are liable for the collection on the clerk’s official bond as for other money coming into the clerk’s hands by virtue of the clerk’s office.
+When the amount of the jury costs collected in a magistrate court case exceeds $200, the magistrate court clerk shall separately delineate the portion of the collected jury costs which exceeds $200.

 (2) The jury costs described in subdivision (1) of this subsection shall upon receipt by the State Treasurer be deposited as follows:

-(A) All jury costs collected in a magistrate court case which exceed two hundred dollars shall be deposited in the state's General Revenue Fund; and
+(A) All jury costs collected in a magistrate court case which exceed $200 shall be deposited in the State’s General Revenue Fund; and

 (B) The remaining balance of the collected jury costs shall be deposited as follows: